NUKnightLab/git-deploy/README.md

 ```

-### S3-based static deployment
+### Static file deployment

-Static files are hosted in S3.
-That said, support for self serving
+Support is currently provided for S3 sync or for copying static files into a
-static files should only require some minor tweaks to the current approach.
+server filesystem directory for self-hosting.

 ### Implicit security handling